mrchad666/rsschool-cv/cv.md

 ---
 ## About Me:
 I am 32 years old, I work as a testing engineer.
 I also have experience as a test automatization.
 My goal is to improve my hard skills in front-end development.
 My strengths are determination, team playing, ability to analyze complex situations and find solutions, ability to analyze data and draw conclusions.

+---
+## Skills:
++ QA, Manual testing
++ Jira
++ Playwright, TypeScript
++ XPath, CSS, DOM
++ Docker
++ Git, GitLab, CI/CD
++ Windows OS, Linux